Chapter 3.5 – Ports and the Circular Economy

 C. Lifecycle management of port infrastructure

 An essential principle of the circular economy involves a commitment to keeping products in use and providing value to the process.
-Life cycle thinking involves the consideration of the economic and social values of circularity and thinking about design, development, and, crucially, what happens once a structure reaches the end of its life cycle.
+Life cycle thinking involves considering the economic and social values of circularity, thinking about design, development, and, crucially, what happens once a structure reaches the end of its life cycle.
 In this realm, ports are infrastructure-intensive facilities that should develop infrastructures with an extended life cycle that can be repaired, refurbished, and reused.

 Embedding circular principles within the design phase of port infrastructure considers flexible port infrastructure design, which allows for upgrades, extensions, and alternative uses when needed.
-Integrating flexibility concerns in the design of quaywalls and locks is not easy, given that the initial construction and any changes made afterward are typically very expensive.
-Building infrastructure creates strong path dependency mechanisms since it sets standards and capacity for long periods.
-Therefore, designing for flexibility in practice might result in building more capacity than the current market (or projections) might anticipate to avoid expensive retrofitting or reconstruction afterward.
+Integrating flexibility concerns in the design of quaywalls and locks is not easy, given that the initial construction and any subsequent changes are typically very expensive.
+Building infrastructure creates strong path dependency mechanisms, as it sets standards and capacity for extended periods.
+Therefore, designing for flexibility in practice may result in building more capacity than the current market (or projections) might anticipate, thereby avoiding expensive retrofitting or reconstruction later.
 For instance, designing a sealock larger than the current capacity would justify anticipating the potential future scale increases in vessel sizes.
-Still, new technologies such as additive manufacturing allow for new opportunities for the construction and maintenance of port terminal facilities, particularly if the materials are sourced from construction recycling materials.
+Still, new technologies, such as additive manufacturing, allow for new opportunities in the construction and maintenance of port terminal facilities, particularly when materials are sourced from construction recycling.

 The lifecycle management of port infrastructure also involves sustainable maintenance strategies aimed at reducing the environmental impacts of port operations, enhancing the resilience and performance of port assets, and extending the economic life of the infrastructure.
-There are different approaches and methods to develop such strategies, depending on the type and condition of the infrastructure, the port’s vision and goals, available data and tools, and stakeholder involvement.
+There are various approaches and methods for developing such strategies, depending on the type and condition of the infrastructure, the port’s vision and goals, available data and tools, and stakeholder involvement.
 Some key considerations for port infrastructure include:

 • Port infrastructure maintenance strategies with a focus on minimizing the life cycle cost and greenhouse gas emissions while maximizing the reliability of the infrastructure.